mary-lev/kamen/README.md

 - **EVT (Edition Visualization Technology)**: A foundational choice for its adaptability and efficiency in visualizing scholarly digital editions.
 EVT ensures a smooth user experience complemented by advanced textual comparison tools.

 ## TEI model
-This project’s TEI model, based on http://www.tei-c.org/release/xml/tei/custom/schema/relaxng/tei_all.rng, is designed for encoding books and includes different text versions within a single XML file.
+This project’s TEI model, based on http://www.tei-c.org/release/xml/tei/custom/schema/relaxng/tei_all.rng, is designed for encoding books and including different text versions within a single XML file.

 [The detailed description of TEI model](model.md)